 (5) written letter of reprimand;

-(6) requiring a licensee to participate in continuing education; or
+(6) participation in continuing education;

-(7) probation.
+(7) probation;

+(8) denial of preceptor’s initial or renewal application; or

+(9) revocation of preceptor status.

-(b) If a sanction is probated, may require the licensee to:
+(b) If a sanction is probated, HHSC DADS may require the licensee to:

-(1) report regularly to on matters that are the basis of the probation;
+(1) report regularly to HHSC DADS on matters that are the basis of the probation;

-(2) limit practice to the areas prescribed by ;
+(2) limit practice to the areas prescribed by HHSC DADS;

-(3) practice under the direct supervision or guidance of DADS-certified preceptor as specified in §555.14 of this chapter (relating to Preceptor Requirements); or
+(3) practice under the direct supervision or guidance of a HHSC certified preceptor, as specified in §555.14 of this chapter (relating to Preceptor Requirements); or

-(4) complete prescribed continuing education until the licensee attains a degree of skill satisfactory to in those areas that are the basis of the probation.
+(4) complete prescribed continuing education until the licensee attains a degree of skill satisfactory to HHSC DADS in those areas that are the basis of the probation.

 (c) Civil penalties may result from a referral to the Office of Attorney General not to exceed $1,000 per violation per day for each day the violation continues.